William Thorburn: Life

 In Manchester, Thorburn filled most of the positions of honour in scientific medicine, and he was appointed Deputy Lieutenant for the County of Lancaster; in 1913 he was one of the honorary secretaries of the Section of Surgery at the thirteenth International Congress of Medicine when it met in London.

 The outbreak of the First World War found him already holding the rank of Lieutenant-Colonel in the Royal Army Medical Corps, Territorial Force, and he was placed in command of the 2nd Western General Hospital.
 The war having taken from him his three sons, he was appointed consulting surgeon with the temporary rank of Colonel A.M.S., at Malta, Gallipoli, and Salonika, and in 1917 he filled a similar position in France.
 For his services he was awarded a C.B. in 1916, and a C.M.G. and a military K.B.E. in 1919, while during his stay at Malta he was given the honorary degree of M.D. by the University of Malta.

 From 1913 to 1923 he was a member of the Court of Examiners at the Royal College of Surgeons and he also served as an examiner in surgery at the University of London.
-In 1914 he was elected a member of the Council of the College of Surgeons, a position he still held at the time of his death.
+In 1914, he was elected a member of the Council of the College of Surgeons, a position he still held at the time of his death.
 He married Augusta, daughter of W. E. Melland.
 Lady Thorburn died in the autumn of 1922, leaving three daughters.

-Thorburn died 18 March 1923, at the age of 61, at his residence in York Gate, Regent's Park.
+Thorburn died on 18 March 1923, at the age of 61, at his residence in York Gate, Regent's Park.
 He was buried on 21 March at the Manchester Southern Cemetery.